elmondhir/Topic-modeling-research-papers/README.md

 # Topic-modeling-research-papers

 ## Task :
-Given the abstract and title for a set of research articles, train a classifier to predict the topics (multi-label) for each article .
+Given the abstract and title for a set of research articles, train a classifier to predict the topics (multi-labels) for each article .

 The Notebook contains the following steps: